- > New HomePod features in iOS 15

 The HomePod and HomePod mini - well, now just the HomePod mini since Apple discontinued the original - are Apple's smart speakers, taking on the Amazon Echo, Google Home and various other AI-equipped music-and-more players.

 Like the incredibly popular Echo, both HomePod models can play music and perform various useful functions, such as tell you about the track that's playing, set timers, search for and relay information found on the web, read your text messages, set calendar appointments, and a lot more.

 In this article we'll explain exactly what the HomePod and the HomePod mini can do, and what they can't do.
-We'll discuss the new features that arrived on the HomePod with iOS 14, and we'll discuss the new features that have been promised for later this year.
-The latest update to HomePod, that arrived with iOS 14.2 on 5 November introduced a number of new feature, more information below.
+We'll discuss the new features that arrived on the HomePod with iOS 14, and the new features that have arrived over the months and years previously.
+The latest update to HomePod, that arrived with iOS 14.4 in January 2021 introduced a number of new feature, more information below.

 One of the great things about the HomePod is the fact that Apple keeps regularly updating the software and adding new features.
 As a result Apple's smart speaker has a lot more going for it than it did at launch back in 2018.
 First we will look at the new features coming later this year, before we run through everything the HomePod can do thanks to the subsequent updates it's seen.

 - To get the latest version of the HomePod mini software you need to open the Home app on your iPhone.

 - Assuming an there is an update you will see 'Update is Available'.
 If you don't see an update tap on the House icon in the top left and tap on Home Settings.